History of autism: In European folklore

 A devil swaps a child for a changeling in this 1862 illustration by Gustave Doré.

 Scholars have suggested that stories of changelings in European folklore may have originated as a folk explanation for autism.
 The tales involve young children being taken by fairies or other beings, and replaced by changelings.
 These children were "unresponsive, resistant to affection, did not express emotion, cried a lot or did not speak."
 Autism may not be initially apparent when a child is very young but become more clear over time, which contributed to the myth that a child had been replaced.
-(The connection between changeling tales and autism was first proposed in 2005 by Australian social scientist Julie Leask.
-She was prompted into the line of inquiry after hearing a modern mother claim her true child had been "stolen".)
+The connection between changeling tales and autism was first proposed in 2005 by Australian social scientist Julie Leask.
+She was prompted into the line of inquiry after hearing a modern mother claim her true child had been "stolen".

 Autistic people before "autism"

 Authors have identified cases, from long before the term "autism" was created, of people who perhaps today would have been diagnosed as autistic.
 The Table Talk of Martin Luther, compiled by his note taker, Mathesius, contains the story of a 12-year-old boy who may have been autistic with high support needs.
 The earliest well-documented case of autism is that of Hugh Blair of Borgue, as detailed in a 1747 court case in which his brother successfully petitioned to annul Blair's marriage to gain Blair's inheritance.

 Henry Cavendish was a prolific natural philosopher, first published in 1766.
 During his life, Cavendish was considered eccentric and his behaviour was described as "peculiarly shy" by contemporaries.
 When researching Cavendish as a subject for a 2001 article in the journal Neurology, neurologist Oliver Sacks determined that evidence for an ASD diagnosis was "almost overwhelming".

-The Wild Boy of Aveyron, a feral child found in 1798, showed several signs of autism.
-He was non-verbal during his teenage years, and his case was widely popular among society for its time.
-Such cases brought awareness to autism and related disabilities, and more research was conducted on the natural dimensions of human behaviour.
-The medical student Jean Itard treated him with a behavioural program designed to help him form social attachments and to induce speech via imitation.